 The agreement should include:

-Seller’s name and vehicle details (VIN, mileage, title status)
+Seller’s name, address, phone, email, and vehicle details (VIN, mileage, title status)

 Dealer’s responsibilities (marketing, storage, test drives, payoff if applicable)